×

 When we asked people why foreigners move to Uruguay, they responded:

 "Uruguay is an attractive destination for expats due to its low cost of living, high quality of life, and welcoming culture.
 The country offers a relaxed lifestyle, with plenty of outdoor activities and stunning natural scenery.
 Uruguay also has a strong economy and a stable political system, making it a safe and secure place to live.
 Additionally, the country has a vibrant cultural scene, with a variety of festivals and events throughout the year.
-Expats will also find that Uruguay is a great place to learn Spanish, as the language is widely spoken and the locals are friendly and welcoming," wrote one expat living in Uruguay.
+Expats will also find that Uruguay is a great place to learn Spanish, as the language is widely spoken and the locals are friendly and welcoming," remarked one expat in Uruguay.

 Mobility LCMobility LC